-Peak 6990 is in the Jumpoff Peak subrange of the Lost River Range.
-Found west of the Idaho National Laboratory and Highway 22, Peak 6990 and its peak neighbors, 8383 and 7194, make a good, early-season peak bagging loop.
+Peak 6990 is located near Jumpoff Peak in the southern Lost River Range.
+Located west of the Idaho National Laboratory and ID-22, Peak 6990 and its nearby neighbors (Peak 8383 and Peak 7194) make a good, early-season peakbagging loop.
 We climbed these three peaks on March 29, 2018, and came in from Deadman Flats on the east side of the range.

-Take Bureau of Land Management (BLM) road 1259, Deadman Canyon road, which leaves the west side of Highway 22 along Deadman Flats, toward Deadman Canyon.
+Take Bureau of Land Management (BLM) Road 1259/Deadman Canyon Road, which leaves the West Side of ID-22 along Deadman Flats toward Deadman Canyon.
 This road is open all year.
 After heading north a bit, the road takes a large, long turn to the northwest.
 Along this curve, a jeep trail intersects the road from the north.
-This trail parallels an intermittent stream, but there are no pull-offs for parking.
+This trail parallels an intermittent stream, but there are no pullouts for parking.
 Sagebrush is thick and turning around is difficult but doable in only a few locations.
-We were able to travel as far as the worse ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.
+We were able to travel as far as the worst ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.

 Northeast Ridge, Class 1

-We climbed this peak as a loop hike with peaks 8383 and 7194.
-See our route description and GPS track on the Peak 8383 page for more details.
+We climbed this peak as a loop hike with Peak 8383 and Peak 7194.
+See our route description and GPS track for Peak 8383 for more details.